Starting a vegetable garden can sound and feel like a huge undertaking, whether you’ve done it before or it’s your first garden.

 All growing vegetables require water, although in different quantities.

-We’ve seen many people haul buckets of water to their gardens… and after a season or two, those same people decide to relocate their garden to accommodate an easier watering method.
+We’ve seen many people haul buckets of water to their gardens… and after a season or two, those same people decide to relocate their gardens to accommodate an easier watering method.

 In other words: your garden will need easy access to a water source; one that can be hooked up to a garden hose or irrigation system (like drip irrigation).